North Hills blog (complete)

 A statue of Prometheus "The Gift of Science to Liberty" dedicated to the Scottish philosopher John Anderson, and in front of the building that bears his name.

 The checkpoint is at what were the gates to the former Rottonrow Maternity Hospital.
 The building was erected in 1881 and demolished in 2001.
-The Rottonrow Gardens have been created on the site.
+The Rottonrow Gardens have been created on the site:

+Then you will pass near the Pavilion Theatre (built 1904 as a music hall, Cat A listed) and the site of the Apollo.
 The Apollo was a music venue which operated from 1973 to 1985, a rebranding of the Green's Playhouse which in its heyday was one of Europe's biggest cinemas.
-Amongst the famous concerts were Paul McCartney & Wings, The Rolling Stones, Bowie, AC/DC, Status Quo and Blondie. it was on the corner of Renfield St and Renfrew st (where Cineworld now stands.)
+Amongst the famous concerts were Paul McCartney & Wings, The Rolling Stones, Bowie, AC/DC, Status Quo and Blondie.
+It was on the corner of Renfield St and Renfrew st (where Cineworld now stands.)

 On Hill St you also pass the Garnethill Park, with its landscaped garden and mural.

 The CHECKPOINT is at Garnethill Synagogue, which was the first purpose built Synagogue in Scotland.
-Completed in 1881, the design of the Synagogue is notable High Victorian gothic:
+Completed in 1881, the design is "notable High Victorian gothic":

 The route crosses the M8 at Charing Cross.
 This is perhaps the most controversial section of the M8 and was completed in 1970, as was the Kingston Bridge.